seanconnolly2000/openai-functions-wrapper/README.md

 In the example, I show how you can have chatGPT request data from multiple sources.
 Based upon the following prompt:

 **"What is my dog's name, tell me what time is it in PST, what is the weather like in London, and what sightseeing activities would you recommend for London this time of year?
 Also please give me 5 articles on the US Economy from the last week.
-Also are hearing aids included in my Northwinds Standard Healthcare Plan?"**
+Also are hearing aids included in my Northwinds Standard Healthcare Plan?
+Also email bob@xxxxxxxx.com and tell him I am running late for lunch."**

 ChatGPT determines it needs to perform the following external calls: